DivCon-NeRF: Diverse and Consistent Ray Augmentation for Few-Shot NeRF: Experiments

 \subsubsection{\igi{Limitations of Using Rendered Depth}}

-\lig{We compare the performance of our consistency mask when using the argmax function versus rendered depth.} \igg{Notably}, using \igi{rendered} depth results in lower performance, as shown in Tab.~\ref{tab:direct_use_of_depth}.
-This suggests that because the depth calculation depends on accurate blending weights for all points, the argmax-based masking proves more effective for maintaining consistency. \igi{Qualitative results can be found in the supplement.}
+\lig{We compare the performance of our consistency mask when using the argmax function versus rendered depth.} Using \igi{rendered} depth results in lower performance, as shown in Tab.~\ref{tab:direct_use_of_depth}.
+This suggests, that because the depth calculation depends on accurate blending weights for all points, the argmax-based masking is more effective for maintaining consistency.